 Industry impact: EquBot recently launched the AI Powered International Equity ETF targeting opportunities in developed international markets outside the U.S.

-How it’s using AI in trading: Kavout’s “K Score” is a product of its Kai intelligence platform that processes “vast and diverse data sets” and runs a variety of predictive models to come up with stock-ranking rating.
+How it’s using AI in trading: Kavout’s “K Score” is a product of its Kai intelligence platform that processes massive diverse sets of data and runs a variety of predictive models to come up with stock-ranking rating.
 With the help of AI, the company recommends daily top stocks using pattern recognition technology and a price forecasting engine.
-Its model portfolios are “based on vetted and established trading strategies, augmented with AI algorithms.”
+Its model portfolios are enhanced by AI algorithms.

 Location: San Diego, Calif.

-How it’s using AI in trading: Overnight, Trade Ideas’ AI-powered self-learning robo-trading platform “Holly” subjects dozens of investment algorithms to more than a million different trading scenarios “to arrive at a subset with the highest probability for alpha in the next market session.”
+How it’s using AI in trading: Overnight, Trade Ideas’ AI-powered self-learning robo-trading platform “Holly” subjects dozens of investment algorithms to more than a million different trading scenarios to increase the alpha probability in future sessions.
 Only those strategies with a success rate of 60% and above and a 2:1 profit factor are shared with traders the next day.

 Industry impact: The company’s actionable intelligence considerably outperformed market benchmarks in the first quarter of 2018, returning 16% to the S&P’s -1.0%.